SAP-archive/hcp-portal-service-for-pcm/README.md

 ##  1. Prerequisites

-*	SAP HANA Cloud Platform (HCP) productive account (the solution does not work with a trial account)
+*	SAP Cloud Platform (SCP) productive account (the solution does not work with a trial account)
 *	Portal Service enabled from the HCP account cockpit, Services tab
 *	SAP Cloud Identity (SCI) tenant
 *	SAP Cloud for Customer (C4C) tenant